 A recently finished annual report for the Board of Health allows me to see trends, albeit on a small scale.
 I can't help but think back over previous years and it's easy enough to check the numbers.
 What's increasing?
 What's decreasing?
-Chronic Hepatitis C and Lyme disease, along with some lesser known tick-borne diseases, have been on the rise for more than a decade.
-Last year saw our second case of Rocky Mountain Spotted Fever!

-I suspect that a large portion of society is in denial when it comes to these and other chronic diseases.
-Hepatitis C is spread through blood contact, such as might occur with reused syringes.
+Chronic Hepatitis C and Lyme disease, along with some lesser known tick-borne diseases, have been on the rise for the last decade.
+I suspect that a large portion of society is denial when it comes to these and other chronic diseases.
+Hepatitis C is usually spread through blood contact, such as might occur with the use of reused syringes.
 This disease is on the rise due to behavioral trends in society and it is not pleasant or easy to think about that.
 However, it is easy to marginalize people with behavior-associated illness by thinking of "them" as different from "us".
 While we can't legislate how humans behave, legislature taking those behaviors into account can make a difference.
 Allowing syringes to be purchased and needle -exchange programs have reduced disease.
-We would be seeing even more illness and deaths without those programs.
+We would be seeing even more illness without those programs.